ristica/nservicebus-sagas/README.md

 - Nsb.Client (website)
 - Nsb.Dispatch (the dispatcher of the orders)
-- Nsb.PriceCalc (simulates some kind of service call => request/response pattern, representing synchronous communication)
+- Nsb.PriceCalc (request/response pattern, representing synchronous communication)
 - Nsb.Saga (coordinates the workflow)
 - Nsb.Sales (simulates some kind of a sales departemnt)